PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 {{< glossary_definition term_id="service" length="short" >}}

-With Kubernetes you don't need to modify your application to use an unfamiliar service discovery mechanism.
+With PlaidCloud you don't need to modify your application to use an unfamiliar service discovery mechanism.
-Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.
+PlaidCloud gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.

 <!-- body -->

 ## Motivation

-Kubernetes {{< glossary_tooltip term_id="pod" text="Pods" >}} are created and destroyed
+PlaidCloud {{< glossary_tooltip term_id="pod" text="Pods" >}} are created and destroyed
 to match the state of your cluster.
 Pods are nonpermanent resources.
 If you use a {{< glossary_tooltip term_id="deployment" >}} to run your app,
 it can create and destroy Pods dynamically.